 After PGI, I had a particularly traumatizing year.
 I thought I had lost all the gains I had made from my earlier recovery work.
 In order to heal, I tried to recreate my earlier treatment on my own, beginning with stage one of the Phase Oriented approach, focusing on creating safety and stability in my inner and outer world.
 This was helpful, and necessary, but fairly quickly I began to go in a different direction.
 I used CG Jung’s The Red Book and his process of individuation as guides, along with what I had learned about imaginal psychology at PGI.
 I used myths and fairy tales to understand my dreams, fantasies, and reveries.
 I was committed to witnessing all my inner experiences, and not denying or escaping what was coming up for me.
 I also tried to understand what was happening to me as part of the human condition, rather than just the result of my personal traumas.
 My primary goal was safeguarding my soul.
 According to Jungian analyst James Hillman, one of the founders of imaginal psychology, through work with the imaginal we tend the soul.
 I felt I had lost my soul once to trauma, and I didn’t want to ever risk losing it again.

-I now think that the goal of integration is unifying psyche, body, soul, humankind, and animus mundi, the soul of the world.
+I now think that the goal of integration is unifying psyche, body, and soul with animus mundi, the soul of the world.
 Initially, when I first began recovering from early life trauma, my understanding of integration was not this broad.
 As I have written, when I began treatment for the effects of sexual abuse, I relied solely on the trauma model and its understanding of human nature.
 I suspect I would have had a good enough life had I stopped there.
 But I feel I am more awake to life because I engaged with the imaginal and made the goal of recovery my relationship with soul.
 For that I am profoundly grateful and feel as if Fate had a hand.

 There is such fear of psychosis and irrationality, especially in the West, that the tendency in the mental health field has been to deny the significance of the imaginal for recovery, or at least minimize it.
-Without consciously working with the imaginal following sexual abuse, I wonder if it is possible to fully mature and become self-aware.
+Without consciously working with the imaginal following sexual trauma, I wonder if it is possible to fully mature and become self-aware.

 I think the mental health field correctly focuses on increasing safety and stability in clients’ lives.
-Yet the unconscious effects of sexual abuse are so much more than erratic defenses.
+Yet the unconscious effects of sexual trauma are so much more than erratic defenses.
 Understanding the role the imaginal plays in my psyche, and fostering connection with soul, have become for me the reasons for taking the hard road of personality integration time and again.

 - Herman, Judith.
 (1997).
 Trauma and recovery: The aftermath of violence—from domestic abuse to political terror.
 New York: BasicBooks, p.
 114.